20 Horizon notation

 2. < 2% redox segregations.

-21.1.2.4 B Horizons
+20.1.2.4 B Horizons

-Table 21.5: Secondary B horizon divisions
+Table 20.5: Secondary B horizon divisions

 Code Name Description

-Bfm Placic Sharply defined, cemented, pan-like B horizon usually less then 10 mm thick but the same designation is given to horizons up to 25 mm thick.
+Bfm Placic Sharply defined, cemented, pan-like B horizon usually less then 10 mm thick but the same designation may be given to horizons up to 25 mm thick.
 It is black to reddish brown or dark red in colour, and a black upper part can often be distinguished from a reddish brown lower part.
 It lies roughly parallel to the soil surface but is commonly wavy or convolute.
 A Bfm horizon usually occurs as a single pan but in places it can be bifurcated.
 It forms a barrier to most roots and restricts water movement.

 Bh Humose Dark-coloured B horizon of podzolised soils enriched in organic matter, associated with aluminium, or iron and aluminium, as a result of illuviation.